 Wellbeing, time management, revision strategies, growth mindsets, anxiety, stress and sleep hygiene, love and relationships, everyday sexism, LGBTQIA+.

 Our aim is that by the time Abingdonians leave school they have examined a broad range of topics and are equipped for life beyond school and have the capacity to think through problems whilst confident in the knowledge of who they are and the direction in which they want to go.
-In addition, the concept of wellbeing runs throughout the PDE program as we want to encourage boys to have a good understanding of what positive wellbeing is and how they can look after their own mental fitness throughout life.
+In addition, the concept of wellbeing runs throughout the PDE program as we want to encourage pupils to have a good understanding of what positive wellbeing is and how they can look after their own mental fitness throughout life.

 Finally, a number of aspects of PSHCE are also taught cross-curricularly throughout the school via weekly chapel services, both house and section assemblies, Biology lessons and Religious Studies.
 This is also underpinned in the School’s philosophy of the Other Half.
 Further information can be obtained by contacting the Rev’d Paul Gooding, Head of Wellbeing [email protected]